risingwavelabs/risingwave-docs/cloud/quickstart.md

 ## Ingest, process, and deliver data

 Congrats, you are now ready to unleash the full potential of RisingWave on your own.
-Read [Develop with RisingWave Cloud](develop-overview.md) to start.
+Read [Develop with RisingWave Cloud](develop-overview.md) to start your journey.

 <card
 title="Develop with RisingWave Cloud"